ding-lab/GDC.case.discover/README.md

 ## Updates

 ### Version 2.2
+Flags datasets associated with heterogeneity studies based on GDC aliquot annotation note.

+#### Fields added

 Adding the following columns to catalog file:
-    * sample_id - GDC sample name
+    * `sample_id` - GDC sample name
-    * sample_metadata - Ad hoc metadata associated with this sample.
+    * `sample_metadata` - Ad hoc metadata associated with this sample.
 May be comma-separated list
-    * aliquot_annotation - Annotation note associated with aliquot, from GDC
+    * `aliquot_annotation` - Annotation note associated with aliquot, from GDC

+See Heterogeneity Studies below for details

 ### Version 2.1